Organique0/ForgeBay/README.md

 Documentation: https://laravel.com/docs/12.x/sail

 Everything is described in the documentation.

+!!
+If you are using Docker Desktop for Linux, you should use the default Docker context by executing the following command: docker context use default. !!

 Commands you need to execute in separate terminal windows (in the root folder):
 - composer install (If you are missing certain PHP extensions it will tell you which. php.ini on Linux is in /etc/php.)